 The IRS Allowance

 To reduce the compliance burden on businesses, the IRS allows the use of a per diem (meaning per day) payment to cover meals and lodging expenses in lieu of actual receipts.
-The Federal government has long published standardized, daily rates for lodging and meals for its own use and businesses are allowed to use these published rates in computing the amount they pay to their employees.
+The Federal government has long published standardized, daily rates for lodging and meals for its own use, and businesses are allowed to use these published rates in computing the amount they pay to their employees.
 The IRS also allows an individual to use the meal portion of the per diem tables for their personal tax returns.
-These per diem rates are based on a standard amount and adjusted for higher cost areas like large cities or foreign countries.
+These per diem rates are based on a standard amount and adjusted for higher-cost areas like large cities or foreign countries.
 In lieu of receipts, a business can pay any amount up to the published rate for lodging and meals.
 Anything above the published rate requires a receipt.
-An employer is also free to pay less than the published rate so long as the meal and lodging component are accounted for as the IRS does not allow lodging only per diems.
+An employer is also free to pay less than the published rate so long as the meal and lodging component is accounted for as the IRS does not allow lodging only per diems.

 How the Staffing Agencies comply

-Many staffing agencies use the per diem method to reimburse travelers for lodging and meals, if they are not directly paying a landlord or providing lodging themselves.
-The per diem method of reimbursement has an interesting twist that confuses many travelers but also presents a savvy method to maximize take home pay.
+Many staffing agencies use the per diem method to reimburse travelers for lodging and meals if they are not directly paying a landlord or providing lodging themselves.
+The per diem method of reimbursement has an interesting twist that confuses many travelers but also presents a savvy method to maximize take-home pay.
 Under the per diem method, expenses for lodging and meals are deemed to be the same as the per diem payment.
 What does that mean?
 If the per diem is $100 and the lodging only costs $50, the cost is treated as the $100 payment.
-The excess over the actual expense is ignored and continues to be treated tax free.
+The excess over the actual expense is ignored and continues to be treated tax-free.
 In other words, the traveler keeps the difference.
 This seems contrary to conventional thinking, but the rationale behind the provision is that the expense in tracking the payments is more than the tax revenue forfeited when the excess is free of tax.